 Initially, I used graphic design to create design comps prior to designing a website.
 At University I used it to create a range of work for course assignments and an internship I had on campus.
 Eventually that skillset migrated to freelance work for web design, branding, logos, collateral for print campaigns, and t-shirt designs for events.

 Nowadays I use it to create digital renderings for proposed design concepts prior to answering calls for art, painting murals, or creating commissions.

-In the original intuitive painting, design decisions were dictated almost entirely based on elements from the abstract background, at first the end result was a mystery; I did not know how my finished piece would look.
+In the original intuitive painting, design decisions were dictated almost entirely based on elements from the abstract mark making phase.
+At first the end result was a mystery; I did not know how my finished piece would look.
 With the sidewalk mural, I would know how the finished piece would look before beginning it because it would be based on the digital rendering.

 When creating the rendering in Adobe Illustrator, I stayed true to the original painting, with only minor changes to the overall look.

 First, I decided it would look odd to crop the figure in the way she was painted on the canvas so I created the rest of her lower body to match the upper half.

 Since the figure was going to be located in Downtown Raleigh, I chose not to paint her in a bikini, opting instead for a tank top because it more realistically reflects attire seen in the area especially in warmer summer temperatures.

 In the painting the bikini was white.
 For the tank top, I chose yellow because I like bright colors and thought the yellow would work well with the rest of the colors in the scene as well as her accessories and the primary colors of her hair and lips.